jrmcmi/reverse-virus-godot-engine-game/README.md

 4. **Human survivors must be guided** toward the School in the upper-center of the map — this is the safe zone.
 5. **The school area** acts as the win condition zone; once a human enters it, they are safely saved.
 6. New waves of zombies continue to spawn, increasing in difficulty.
-7. The game ends when the player is overwhelmed or all humans are lost.
+7. The game ends when the player is overwhelmed or the 5 minute mark is finished.

 ---